 All applicants should submit each required document with the application as an electronic attachment.
 All essays and documents submitted for consideration must be properly numbered and have the applicant’s name and LSAC account number at the top of each page.

-Transfer applicants must address in 250 words or less, why you wish to transfer to the UConn School of Law.
+Transfer applicants must address why they wish to transfer to the UConn School of Law in 250 words or less.

 Applicants are required to submit a complete resume including military service and summer employment.
 All resumes must be current up to the date of the application.